 THE AFRICAN DEVELOPMENT CHOICES STORY

-Mr Moses Tai, founder of African Development Choices (ADC), grew up in Kenya wondering why there was so much poverty around him; a situation exacerbated by the lack of access to basic services such as clean water, adequate sanitation, and child-friendly facilities like playgrounds.
+Our founder grew up in Kenya wondering why there was so much poverty around him; a situation exacerbated by the lack of access to basic services such as clean water, adequate sanitation, and child-friendly facilities like playgrounds.

 The answer is three-fold:

 2. Communities have low expectations of what can be achieved if local resources are better managed, due to lack of precedence.

 3. As a result of the above, communities lack capacity to demand accountability in the provision of essential public services by their leaders.

 To improve the well-being of communities living in poverty in Africa, especially children, by championing increased access to essential public services such as clean water, adequate sanitation, and child-friendly facilities like playgrounds.

 To empower local communities and leaders in Africa to manage local resources and meet local needs independently.
 We achieve this using our innovative Three-Step Approach to development:

 We achieve this by informing communities the true cost of delivering our projects; and making comparisons between the cost and impacts of our projects on the well-being of the community with the cost and impacts of projects initiated by local leaders using public resources.

 Step 3: Promote citizen participation and empowerment